sparshjaswal/sparshjaswal.github.io/JavaScript/functional programming/Closure/README.md

 # Chapter 1 | **Closure**

-### Ability of function to store a reference which is outside the scope of function is closure
+## Ability of function to store a reference which is outside the scope of function is closure

+### Let's see some practical use case

 ```javascript
 function fullName() {